Introduction to Operator Overloading in Python

 Output:

 Explanation: This is the opposite condition of the above-given example1; here again, two different lists are used for matching in the given program.
-The ” == ” operator is again used for matching the lists.
-Here one list consists of lower case values, whereas the other list also holds lower case values only.
-The equal to operator matches both the lists; if the match exists, then a console message has been printed here.
+You match lists again using the “==” operator.
+One list contains lowercase values, whereas the other only holds lowercase values.
+The equal to operator matches both lists; if the match exists, a console message has been printed here.

 Advantages of Operator Overloading

-- Reusability of code is greatly increased
+- The reusability of code is greatly increased

 - Code clarity is increased